Skip to main content

 Special Protection for Sales by a Conservator or Agent

-A separate and important protection applies when specifically devised property was sold by a conservator or by an agent acting under a durable power of attorney for a person who became incapacitated.
+A separate and important protection applies when a specific item was sold by a conservator or by an agent acting under a durable power of attorney for someone who became incapacitated.
 In that situation, the beneficiary receives a general cash gift equal to the net sale price.

 If specifically devised property is sold or mortgaged by a conservator or by an agent acting within the authority of a durable power of attorney for an incapacitated principal, the specific devisee has the right to a general pecuniary devise equal to the net sale price, the amount of the unpaid loan, the condemnation award, the insurance proceeds or the recovery.